 To achieve such a seismic capacity, the entire building is constructed with 142 foundation piles rooted 60 meters deep under the ground, reaching down to the solid bedrock so as to securely support the main structure.
 Moreover, being environmental-friendly, the entire foundation pile construction proceeded with methods that best minimized the production of noise, vibration, and pollution.

-The premise of the Holy Thousand-Hand Guanyin Statue, the “Holy Pure Land,” spreads over eight acres.
+The premise of the Thousand-Hand Thousand-Eye Guanyin Bodhisattva Statue, the “Holy Pure Land,” spreads over eight acres.
 To maintain its ecology, the overall architectural design is geared toward the following nine principles: daily energy conservation, carbon dioxide reduction, greening, soil water retention, biological diversity, waste minimization, general sewage and garbage disposal management, water utilization, and healthy interior environment.

 The Holy Pure Land is situated on hillsides, and as such environmental protection and conservation of soil and water become extremely important.
 For the sake of respecting lives and to preserve the original landform, we prepare the soil in accord with its terrain and geomorphic features, and conduct only the necessary digging and exploration.
 In addition, we will plant trees to sustain a harmonious natural ecology.
 The drainage facilities, water detention pool, and settling basin will also be constructed so as to halt soil depletion and flooding damage.
 Large-scale sewage treatment equipment will also be installed to process the waste water and prevent its pollution of the surrounding environment.

 The base platform of the Holy Statue is designed as a pluralistic dharma arena, including the Guanzizai Bodhi Hall, Buddhist Lecture Hall, Zen Meditation Center, Buddhist Museum, etc.